prominence-eosc/docs-eosc/source/jobs.rst

 .. note::
    The standard output and error can be seen while jobs are running as well as once they have completed, allowing users to check the status of long-running jobs.
-This is not quite realtime, so there can be short delays in the standard output and error being updated.

 Checking job status
 -------------------